Your trip to the eye doctor is the first step to healthier eyes and clearer vision.

 If you are visiting us in Bloomington, you will park in the lot behind the building on Atwater Avenue, in one of the spaces marked “Reserved.”
 You will need to register your vehicle at the front desk when you sign in.
 Get directions to the Bloomington clinic.

-If you are visiting us in Indianapolis, you will park in the lot in front of the building.
-The Indianapolis Eye Care Center is located on Indiana Avenue, across from the Madame Walker Theatre.
+If you are visiting us in Indianapolis, you will park in the lot next to the Eugene and Marilyn Glick Eye Institute.
+The Indianapolis Eye Care Center is located on Michigan Street on the IUPUI Campus.
 Get directions to the Indianapolis clinic.

 Clear the day